 Ryzen 7 and 5 Memory Benchmarks

 Want to see exactly how much your Ryzen system can improve from faster memory speeds?
-We recommend Guru 3D’s benchmarks for this one.
+I recommend Guru 3D’s benchmarks for this one.
 They go through 7 games and several applications.
 Performance is shown for stock processors with increased memory speeds as well as overclocked processors.
-We wish that they would have shown an overclocked processor with all the memory speeds, however, they’ve still done a thorough job.
+I wish that they would have shown an overclocked processor with all the memory speeds, however, they’ve still done a thorough job.

 If you want to get the most out of your Ryzen system, you’ll want faster memory speeds.
 Kits that use Samsung’s B-die are ideal.
 However, with the price of these budget builders may want to opt for alternatives that can reach the sweet spot, which we’d consider 2966MHz.
 Price checking may allow some to get better kits for cheap when they come on sale.